vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/vtex-io-documentation-migrating-cms-settings-after-major-update.md

 updatedAt: "2022-12-13T20:17:44.742Z"
 ---

-You may need to perform a major update of your store theme app due to changes in its peer dependencies.
-However, transitioning to a new major version of the store theme could potentially result in undesired consequences, such as losing the configured Admin page template settings.
+You may need to perform a major update of your Store Theme app due to changes in its peer dependencies.
+However, transitioning to a new major version of the Store Theme could potentially result in undesired consequences, such as losing the configured Admin page template settings.

 To handle this situation and ensure a smooth migration, follow the steps below to migrate template settings.

-## Before you start
+## Before you begin

 1. Install [VTEX IO CLI](https://developers.vtex.com/docs/guides/vtex-io-documentation-vtex-io-cli-install).
 2. Install GraphQL IDE by running the following command: `vtex install vtex.admin-graphql-ide@3.x`.